 So thinking about colour - your brand's logo and colour palette are so important because the emotional brain uses colours, shapes and patterns to help make snap judgements (heuristics) which shape whether we recognise or like a particular brand or object or person.

 Any brand that can own a colour or colour combination (via packaging, logo, marketing) has a strong advantage over any brand that doesn't.
-For example, Coca Cola have managed to create a well-known myth around their colour of choice around the story that Santa changed his green suit to red in honour of the brand.
+For example, Coca Cola has managed to create a well-known myth around their colour of choice around the story that Santa changed his green suit to red in honour of the brand.
 While unfortunately untrue, the fact that such a strong association to the brand and the colour red exists is a testament to their commitment to branding.

 For the most effective choice of colour, you must consider what your brand personality is trying to convey.
 For instance, if your brand is selling children’s toys, using dark colours would make it appear more stylish and mysterious rather than youthful and happy and is unlikely to convey the right vibe or values.
-Likewise, cooler toned or muted colours often denote calmness and reliability, hence them being used in many hospitals and B2B companies.
+Likewise, cooler-toned or muted colours often denote calmness and reliability, hence them being used in many hospitals and B2B companies.

 Brand Colour Wheel